enigmatic-code/lattice_circles/README.txt

     The following searches have currently been completed:

-      All minimal circles with n > 0 and r < 3325
+      All minimal circles with n > 0 and r < 3350

-  - Exhuastive search for circles with a minimum number of points below a specific radius.
+  - Exhaustive search for circles with a minimum number of points below a specific radius.

     The following searches have currently been completed: